We have been rounding up Interrail train journeys and itineraries for the last few months.

 I always have them in my backpack, even though I don’t use them as much as before I had my headphones.

-But they tend to come in handy when I’m trying to sleep in a noise environment.
+But they tend to come in handy when I’m trying to sleep in a noise environment, like a night train.

 Pen and paper